JBL Tune 520BT Headphones Review

 Differences Between Sizes And Variants

 The JBL Tune 520BT come in 'Black,' 'Blue,' 'Purple,' and 'White.'
 Our unit is the 'Blue' variant, and you can see the labels here and here.
 Besides color, they're all the same model and expected to function the same.
-If you come across another variant of these headphones, please let us know in the forums, and we'll update our review.

 The JBL Tune 520BT Wireless are similarly priced to the JBL Tune 510BT Wireless, but the Tune 510BT have a slightly better mic and are limited without a companion app.
-Consider the Sony WH-CH520 Wireless on-ears, at roughly the same price point, which go the extra mile with virtual surround sound support for a more immersive experience.
+Consider the Sony WH-CH520 Wireless on-ears, which are roughly at the same price point and offer virtual surround sound support for a more immersive experience.
 At a slightly pricier tier, the Pioneer DJ HDJ-CUE1BT Wireless feel more comfortable and are built better.
 Unlike the Tune 520BT, you can use them wirelessly or wired.
-However, they don't have EQ, and they charge via the older micro USB port.
+However, they don't have EQ, and they charge via the older Micro-USB port.
+Keep in mind that the JBL Tune 520BT's battery life outlasts all of these on-ear models.

 For more options, check out the best budget wireless headphones, the best on-ear headphones, and the best JBL earbuds and headphones to see what else the brand is doing.